Patriotic education in China: Territorial integrity and national unity

-The PEC also emphasised the theme of territorial integrity and national unity, as the CCP sought to foster nationalist resentment towards foreign pressures.
+The patriotic education campaign also emphasised the theme of territorial integrity and national unity, as the CCP sought to foster nationalist resentment towards foreign pressures.
 The campaign therefore emphasised China's foreign relations and sought to highlight numerous examples of hostile foreign interference in China's domestic affairs.
 The international condemnation of the crack-down on the 1989 prodemocracy movement, for instance, was presented as a calculated attempt to change China's political system, and the demands of Hong Kong residents for more democracy were conveyed as an international effort to turn the region into an anti-China base.

-Through the Patriotic Education Campaign, the CCP presented itself as the strong national leadership base preventing the nation's collapse at the hand of corrupting international forces.
+Through the patriotic education campaign, the CCP presented itself as the strong national leadership base preventing the nation's collapse at the hand of corrupting international forces.

 Evolution

-The campaign was aimed at Chinese youth and had them study China's humiliating modern history - such as China's “century of humiliation” - and the positive changes brought by the Communist Revolution.
-These included a replacement of the old class-struggle narrative with a new patriotic narrative, as well as a replacement of the official Maoist “victor narrative” in which China “won" national independence with a “victimisation narrative” that blames the West for China's problems and suffering.
+The campaign was aimed at Chinese youth and had them study China's humiliating modern history - such as China's "century of humiliation" - and the positive changes brought by the Communist Revolution.
+These included a replacement of the old class-struggle narrative with a new patriotic narrative, as well as a replacement of the official Maoist "victor narrative" in which China "won" national independence with a "victimisation narrative" that blames the West for China's problems and suffering.

 Specific changes in the content of Chinese history textbooks can be seen at three different instances in time.
 In 1995, Chinese textbooks followed a Marxist, historical materialist, and internationalist ideology.
 Japan was seen mostly in a positive light with highlights on its positive impact on China through its own modernisation.
 Negative aspects of Japan, such as the rise of fascism, are attributed to the elite and government and not the people.
-Then, in 2004, textbooks took on a more liberal and cosmopolitan ideology.
+In history education, the patriotic education campaign highlighted Japanese atrocities against China during the Second Sino-Japanese War.
+In 2004, textbooks took on a more liberal and cosmopolitan ideology.
 Japan was still only marginally discussed with the only real mention of its influence on China coming from Japan's role in smuggling opium into China.

-The year 2007, however, saw major changes with textbook ideology becoming more nation-centric with Marxist veneer.
-Japan's history and aggression against China were now covered much more explicitly.
+In 2007, however, textbooks became more nation-centric and Japan's history and aggression against China were now covered much more explicitly.
 Furthermore, while Japan's achievements are still noted, there is no longer mention of any positive impact on China.
 There is also no longer a distinction between the elite and the masses, meaning Japan's wartime atrocities are now being blamed on the Japanese people rather than the government or elite.
 Overall, Chinese textbooks were portraying a much more negative view of Japan.
 The new content brought forth by this campaign has become embedded in political institutions and inaugurated as the CCP's new ideological tool.

-This represented a major shift in Beijing's identity politics.
+The Standing Committee of the National People's Congress (NPCSC) passed the Patriotic Education Law on 24 October 2023 to further strengthen patriotic education The law came into effect on 1 January 2024.